-I would like to commend this report to the Members of both Houses and thank them for their continued interest in and support for the London 2012 games.
+I would like to commend this report to the members of both Houses and thank them for their continued interest in and support for the London 2012 Olympic and Paralympic games.

-Copies of the quarterly report February 2012 are available online at: www.culture.gov.uk and will be deposited in the Libraries of both Houses.
+Copies of the GOE annual report February 2011 are available online at: www.culture.gov.uk and will be deposited in the Libraries of both Houses.